vitali-fedulov/images/README.md

 [Detailed explanation with illustrations](https://www.similar.pictures/algorithm-for-perceptual-image-comparison.html).

 Summary: In the algorithm images are resized to small squares of fixed size.
-Large number of masks representing several sample pixels are run against the resized images to calculate average color values (partial sums).
-Then the sums are compared to give the similarity verdict.
+A number of masks representing several sample pixels are run against the resized images to calculate average color values.
+Then the values are compared to give the similarity verdict.
 Also image proportions are used to avoid matching images of distinct shape.